 $43,095,175

-"Freedom Writers" is an inspiring biographical drama based on the 1999 book, "The Freedom Writers Diary," authored by Erin Gruwell and her students.
+"Freedom Writers" is a powerful biographical drama adapted from the 1999 book "The Freedom Writers Diary," co-written by teacher Erin Gruwell and her students.
+The film showcases the real-life impact of passionate teaching and personal perseverance.

 Drama